-The existing Stile Farm Bridge needed to be demolished and a new stucture had to be built using specialist suspended formwork, to allow the forming of concrete parapets which restrain the metal safety fencing.
+The existing Stile Farm Bridge needed to be demolished and a new structure had to be built using specialist suspended formwork, to allow the forming of concrete parapets which restrain the metal safety fencing.

 Due to the difficult location of the bridge, accessed via a narrow country lane containing a mainline rail route crossing, access routes had to be improved and consultations held with the train operators to arrange agreed crossing times for the specialist plant required.